csmail/i2qtl_outlier/README.md

 * 2.1 Data correction

 ### 3. Outlier calling
-* 3.1 Count rare variants linked to outliers/non-outliers
+* 3.1 Get variants linked to outliers/non-outliers

 ## 1.1 Variant annotation
 * Add gnomAD allele frequency and CADD score for each variant in VCF